 Although authoritative, this broad definition covers all manners of “degrading treatment or punishment” and contains subjective terms such as “severe pain or suffering and discrimination of any kind,” ambiguities which have been exploited since the ratification of the convention.
-For instance, U.S. Assistant Attorney General Jay Bybee notoriously argued that to constitute torture under the definition of the Convention and under Section 2430 of Title 18 of the U.S. code (both of which refer to “severe pain or suffering), physical pain must be “of such an intensity akin to that which accompanies serious physical injury such as death or organ failure.”
+For instance, U.S. Assistant Attorney General Jay Bybee notoriously argued that to constitute torture under the definition of the Convention and under Section 2430 of Title 18 of the U.S. code (both of which refer to “severe pain” or suffering”), physical pain must be “of such an intensity akin to that which accompanies serious physical injury such as death or organ failure.”
 The convention also fails to “distinguish torture from other forms of coercion, manipulation or intimidation.”
 Torture, of course, is a form of violence, but not all violence, manipulation, intimidation or coercion is torture.
 Although the convention and the literature offer a variety of definitions and perspectives, it is possible to draw out a number of key characteristics that distinguish an act as torture from other acts of violence, however cruel.

 The first is that torture is associated with a specific purpose, outside of the usual realm of legal, judicial punishment and separate from violence altogether, however horrific.
 The third century Roman jurist Ulpian declared “By quaestio (torture) we are to understand the torment and suffering of the body in order to elicit the truth.”
 Eighteen centuries later, torture is still associated with, as Edward Peters states, “the infliction of suffering, however defined, upon anyone for any purpose.”
 Torture is perhaps most commonly associated with the use of violence and inflicting suffering during interrogation in order to elicit information, a confession or somehow else persuade the victim.
 While suffering for “any purpose” seems too broad a definition there are other types of purposed suffering that can be considered torture, including public demonstrations of violence to bring shame, bring retribution or as a deterrent or demonstration of superiority or dominance.
 As such, a distinct “political purpose” is a more appropriate and slightly less subjective phrase by which to characterize torture and by which to separate it from less specific variations of social violence.

-Alongside this purpose, Ulpian adds “torture refers to the use of physical coercion by officers of the state in order to gather evidence.”
+Alongside this purpose, Ulpian adds, “Judicial torture refers to the use of physical coercion by officers of the state in order to gather evidence.”
 While this is a narrow definition of judicial torture, it indicates something of the relationship between the torturer and the victim of torture.
 Moreover, the Convention Against Torture also requires that the act be “inflicted by or at the instigation or with the consent or acquiescence of a public official or other person acting in an official capacity.”
 This, however, refers specifically to the Convention’s jurisdiction over state actions, as private torture is generally a criminal act under national laws.
 David Sussman notes that a “forced passivity” on behalf of the victim distinguishes torture from other forms of violence.
 Torture, he adds, is “debilitating and dominating.”
 Consequently, “police who use tear-gas to disperse are not engaging in torture, regardless of how painful the gas may be,” because of the opportunity of the other in this case to somehow mitigate or respond to this treatment by leaving the area and fleeing the gas.
 It is unsurprising, therefore, that laws and debates surrounding torture primarily focus on the treatment of prisoners, held legally or otherwise.
 Consequently, although a state or any other type of official need not be the perpetrator in order for it to be considered torture (terrorists, for instance, have often tortured), the power, domination and one-sided nature is another defining characteristic of torture.